 Pushing back against an industrial-scale mining proposal

-Clean, cold and abundant water from the Methow Headwaters is the lifeblood of the valley.
-But this special place is under threat from a proposed industrial-scale mine.
-With a long history working the Methow Valley area and several staffers and a field office in Twisp, for years we’ve been a local leader in the fight to protect this special place.
+Clean, cold and abundant water from the Methow Headwaters is the lifeblood of the Methow Valley.
+With a long history working in the Methow and staff in Twisp, Conservation Northwest has for years been a local leader in the fight to protect this special place.

 Support for mineral withdrawal

-On November 6, 2017 we joined a dozen other conservation and recreation organizations in a formal comment letter to voice support for a proposed 20-year administrative mineral withdrawal for the 340,079-acre Methow Headwaters region.
+In late 2018 we submitted organizational comments in support of a mineral rights withdrawal.
+In November 2017 we joined a dozen other conservation and recreation organizations in a formal comment letter to voice support for a proposed 20-year administrative mineral withdrawal for the 340,079-acre Methow Headwaters region.

 Collectively our organizations represent nearly 200,000 members in Washington state and the greater Pacific Northwest.
 We have joined together to show our support for protecting the beloved Methow Valley from industrial-scale mining because of its exceptional beauty, high conservation values, abundant recreational resources, and unique character.